Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 It’s when the presence of others discourages you from taking action against a bully.

-The irony is the greater number of bystanders, the less likely it is that anyone would help a person in distress.
+The irony is that the greater the number of bystanders, the less likely it is that anyone would help a person in distress.

 Typically, an ally comes from a privileged social group but is a great supporter and advocate for marginalized groups.

-Now, it’s time to see how we can be perfect allies to marginalized groups.
+Let’s see how we can all be better allies to marginalized groups.

 Tip #1: Educate yourself about microaggressions

-Also, know that, as microaggressions are most often unintended, most people might not even notice them.
+Also, as microaggressions are most often unintended, some people might not even notice them.

-One of the experts we’ve reached out to, Kimberly Lee Minor, President at Bandier, agrees that this is the first step:
+One of the experts we’ve reached out to, Kimberly Lee Minor, President at Bandier, agrees that this is a good first step:

 “Before becoming more aware in the workplace, you must understand what microaggressions are and why they are so damaging.
 I recommend doing some self-discovery to develop an empathetic approach to being and then educating yourself on what microaggressions are.
 Identifying them will be difficult initially because they are micro and might not mean much to those not directed to them.
 Marry your empathy and education and personalize it.
 It will make it much easier to identify at work and in life.”